Contents

 The same item is available at different price points.
 Amazon sells it at 25 cents per piece, and Safety company sells the same product at half of that cost.

-To quantify the total opportunity, you can multiply the annual quantity by the price difference.
+You can multiply the annual quantity by the price difference to quantify the total opportunity.

-For example, if you purchase 10,000 gloves in a year across all locations.
+For example, purchase 10,000 gloves in a year across all locations.
 You can save $1,248/year on this single item.

-Once you have consolidated the opportunities, you are ready to go to the next step.
+Once you have consolidated the opportunities, you can go to the next step.

 Bonus: Download the template here